 You should also consider non-financial costs – such as your time during the recruitment, training and ongoing management of the new role.

 These costs can all add up, but should be weighed against the benefits of having extra help.
 With an employee on board, you might have more capacity to follow up leads, expand your range of products or services or find even better, more efficient ways to serve your customers.

 Understand industrial relations

 In WA we have two industrial relations systems: state and national.
 You’ll need to know which applies to you – this depends on the type of business you have.

 In general, if you have an incorporated business (with ‘Pty Ltd’ or ‘Ltd’ in your business name), you’ll probably fall under the national industrial relations systems, while other business types follow the state industrial relations system.
 Learn more about WA’s state and national industrial relations systems.

 Know your employer obligations

 Hiring someone in your business means becoming an employer, which comes with a new set of responsibilities beyond working for yourself.
-As an employer, you’ll need to know about:
+As an employer, you’ll need to know about the following employer obligations:

 - equal opportunity laws